Bhaktibastwadkar-123/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of my favorite things:
+- 🚗
+- 🍦
+- 🍓
+- ⚽
+- 📙
+- 🏘
+- 🌈

+In order my favorite colors are:
+1.Pink
+2.Red
+3.Blue
+4.yellow